hakasenyang/openssl-patch/README.md

 This is a condition for using strict sni.
 [View issue.](https://github.com/hakasenyang/openssl-patch/issues/7#issuecomment-427664716)

-- Strict SNI requires at least two ssl server (fake) settings (se rver { listen 443 ssl }).
+- Strict SNI requires at least two ssl server (fake) settings (server { listen 443 ssl }).
-- It does not matter what kind of certificate or duplicate .
+- It does not matter what kind of certificate or duplicate.

 Thanks [@JemmyLoveJenny](https://github.com/hakasenyang/openssl-patch/issues/1#issuecomment-427040319)!